LeetLLM

 A reasoning agent can spend extra test-time compute on planning, checking, and tool use before its final answer.
 This design chapter explains when that checked work yields measured value and how to bound it with evidence contracts, evaluators, and budgets.

-A human support agent would not shout the first guess that comes to mind.
-They would check the order split, verify the tracking status, read the return policy, and only then compose an answer.
-A standard large language model (LLM) generates each continuation left to right; by itself, one answer attempt does not revisit earlier choices or consult missing evidence.
-A controller can still ask it to revise, call tools, or generate competing attempts.
+A human SRE wouldn't shout the first guess that comes to mind.
+They would check the rollout state, verify the smoke-test run, read the latency panel, inspect the config diff, and only then recommend hold, promote, or rollback.
+A standard large language model (LLM) generates each continuation left to right.
+It can't rewrite tokens already emitted, though later tokens can state a correction.
+External verification still requires a controller to call tools, request a revision, or generate competing attempts.
 On tricky problems, the product question is whether that additional work is justified and verifiable.

-Reasoning models such as OpenAI's earlier o-series reasoning models, including o1 [1], and DeepSeek-R1 [2] spend additional compute before returning an answer.
-Do not conflate that native internal reasoning with a product controller that explicitly samples candidates, calls tools, scores partial states, or performs tree search: those are separable designs with different evidence and serving contracts.
-This article builds the controller around those contracts, routing easy questions to bounded answers and hard, verifiable questions to deeper work.
+Reasoning models such as OpenAI's earlier o-series reasoning models, including o1 [1]Reference 1o1 Preview Modelhttps://developers.openai.com/api/docs/models/o1-preview, and DeepSeek-R1 [2]Reference 2DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learninghttps://arxiv.org/abs/2501.12948 spend additional compute before returning an answer.
+Don't conflate that native internal reasoning with a product controller that explicitly samples candidates, calls tools, scores partial states, or performs tree search: those are separable designs with different evidence and serving contracts.
+The controller below routes easy questions to bounded answers and hard, verifiable questions to deeper work.

 Fast thinking and slow thinking